Visitha2001/React-core-concepts/Redux.md

+"Redux"

-#Redux is a state management library often used with React to manage the application state in a predictable way.
+Redux is a state management library often used with React to manage the application state in a predictable way.
 It provides a central store for the entire application and follows a strict unidirectional data flow.

 #### Key Concepts of Redux:
 1. **Store**: A central object where the state of the entire application is stored.